gaak99/oxly/README.md

-#Status
-Brand new as of late Oct 2016.

-Used dailyish by the author (w/2 Dropbox clients) but that's total usage so far -- beta testers aka early adopters and comments welcome (email gaak99 @ gmail.com).

 #Intro
-oxit uses the Dropbox API to observ/merge diffs of any two Dropbox file revisions with a git-style cli.
+oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git-style cli.

-So you can edit/save the same file on multiple clients (laptop, Android Orgzly) and then later run oxit (on laptop) to observe the diffs, merge last two revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.
+So you can edit/save the same file simultaneously on multiple clients (e.g. laptop, Android Orgzly) and then later run oxit (on laptop) to view the diffs, merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.

 The merge cmd is user setable and defaults to the emacs/client ediff cmd.

-## Keywords
+##Keywords
 oxit emacs ediff org-mode orgzly dropbox cloud sync

-#Backstory
+##Status
+Brand new as of late Oct 2016.

+Used dailyish by the author (w/2 Dropbox clients) but that's total usage so far -- beta testers aka early adopters and comments welcome (email gaak99 @ gmail.com).

+##Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.
 And Dropbox will save them for 1 month (free) or 1 year (paid).
 And as a long time casual Dropbox user this was news to me recently.